THOMASELOVE/500-2021/labs/lab1/README.md

 ## Post-Submission Materials

-The Answer Sketch and other materials will appear as appropriate.
+The Answer Sketch and other materials will appear in due time.